 Some companies use software to scan resumes before a human sees them.

-- Use simple headings like Education, Skills, Projects
+- Use headings, like Education, Skills and Projects.

-- Use keywords related to the job role
+- Use keywords that are related to the job role you are applying for.

 10. Review Before Sending